Vero Beach, Florida: Climate

 Under the Köppen climate classification, Vero Beach has a humid subtropical climate, bordering very closely on a tropical monsoon climate, with hot and humid summers and warm, drier winters.
 Nevertheless, the city experiences a significant amount of rainfall, even during the month with historically low precipitation levels.
+Vero Beach experiences tropical storms and hurricanes, and its hurricane season runs from June 1 to November 30.